abitofalchemy/Frienso/FriensoAlpha/README.md

 ToDo
 ----
+* Don't track users,
 * Add event creation
   Create a full event
     Go for a run, etc.
     {working} - added a button to top left of right bar button, need to connect it to an event generation VC
     {working} - basic notifications alert-views

+* {bug} When user changes its core circle, we need only one record to be updated (not inserted or created new)

 * {bug} When user sings in, if there are networking issues, the auto-sync which fetches the users stored coreFriends group is delayed (maybe even fails).
 To fix this we could force a sync, else we could retry until it succeeds, but then the user will have to wait.
     If a forced sync is done, we need cancel the auto attemps to sync